 - Masks: N-95 is what we use in the hospital, it does the job.
 You must use a new mask with every entry.
 We also use non-permeable gowns which must also be changed with every entry.
 This can get expensive quickly.
 You can also get a non-permeable suit, AKA the sperm suit, and they are also expensive.

 - Gloves: Nitrile or Latex are best, and a box of 100 is pretty cheap.
-Alternatively, you could use your own clothing which you would have to remove every time you left the room, place in a plastic bag, seal, and wash.
+Alternatively, you could use your own clothing which you would have to remove every time you left the room, place it in a plastic bag, seal, and wash.
 There are bags that dissolve in high heat so this may be a viable alternative, but I would rather use the disposables and get it out of the building.

-- Goggles are great too, prevents any possibility of the infection entering through the orbital area.
+- Goggles are great too, to prevent any possibility of the infection entering through the orbital area.
 Some infections require a full respiration system and they are quite expensive though a scuba rig will do the same thing, with a multitude of other steps to prevent any type of cross-contamination required, so I won’t even discuss it, because if things are this bad…

 Putting on the protective gear is straightforward.
 See attachment from CDC for the don and doff sequence.